rdwinter2/standards/ServiceLevelAgreement.md

     Credits to be issued by Flow Commerce to Customer for all Downtime that occurs in a single calendar month shall not exceed 50% of that month's subscription fee.

+  - Measurement.
+Flow Commerce API SLA is as measured by NewRelic availability report.
+Flow Commerce reserves the right to change, without notice, the measurement party.

   - Flow Commerce API SLA Exclusions.
 The Flow Commerce API SLA does not apply to any services that expressly exclude this Flow